Join us for a summer of research, innovation, and discovery!

 • Step one: read the FAQs and program materials

-• Step two: review several years of RISS research posters and papers
+• Step three: review several years of RISS research posters and papers

-• Step three: explore the work of participating mentors
+• Step four: explore the work of participating mentors

 • A strong academic record (for example a 3.0 or higher on a 4.0 GPA scale)